Rita Verde – President

 Brent Mosley – Past President

 Ampelio Mejia Perez grew up in Porterville and has lived the majority of his life in the Central Valley.
-He received a Bachelors of Art Studio in 2008 from the California State University in Chico, with a split emphasis in Sculpture, Painting, and Printmaking.
+He received a Bachelor’s Degree in Studio Arts in 2008 from the California State University in Chico, with a split emphasis in Sculpture, Painting, and Printmaking.
 After school, he traveled near and far after university and returned to the area to work as a paralegal and brief writer for a local non-profit while doubling as a community arts educator for all ages.
-He joined the Arts Consortium in 2016 as the Program Assistant and is currently the General Manager of the Arts Consortium and My Voice Media Center.
+He joined the Arts Consortium in 2016 as Project Assistant.
+He went on to become Project Director, then General Manager and is currently the Executive Director of the Arts Consortium and My Voice Media Center.

 Olivia has been working as a peer support specialist for the My Voice Media Center since 2012.
 She loves to write poetry and paint and finds it very therapeutic.
 Although she struggles with a mental illness she doesn’t let it get in her way, and she does the very best she can every day.
 Olivia uses techniques she acquired at UCLA’s 2017 Arts and Healing Conference to lead participants through a wide variety of short-term art exercises.